-Aim BED 1 Conservation Area: Awsworth Parish Council will actively pursue with Broxtowe Borough Council and other stakeholders the designation of a Conservation Area based on the historic core of Awsworth.
-(See Figure 10)
+Aim BED 1 Conservation Area and 'Local List': Awsworth Parish Council will actively pursue with Broxtowe Borough Council and other stakeholders the designation of a Conservation Area based on the historic core of Awsworth.
+Development will be required to be designed appropriately, taking account of local styles, materials and detail.
+(See Figure 10).